MB3001/UniVersor-ERE/README.md

 It is built with JMonkeyEngine (http://jmonkeyengine.org/).

-For more information see: https://github.com/MB3001/UniVersor
+For more information see: https://github.com/MB3001/UniVersor.

+"docs" logo obtained from: https://unsplash.com/photos/RGFntcLI8Go.

-Author: Matías Bonino
+Author: Matías Bonino.